Top 10 Common Uses Of Cloud Computing

 Communication

-Communication is another common use of cloud computing.
-Communication refers to the exchange of information between people or groups using various methods such as voice, email, chat, video conferencing, social media, etc. Cloud computing enables communication by providing cloud-based solutions that offer high-quality, reliable, secure, and cost-effective communication services over the Internet.
+Communication is one of many common uses of cloud computing.
+Communication refers to exchanging information between people or groups using various methods such as voice, email, chat, video conferencing, social media, etc. Cloud computing enables communication by providing cloud-based solutions that offer high-quality, reliable, secure, and cost-effective communication services over the Internet.

-Cloud computing also allows communication across different devices, platforms, and locations, as well as integration with other applications and systems.
+Cloud computing also allows communication across different devices, platforms, and locations and integration with other applications and systems.
 Some examples of cloud-based communication solutions are Google Workspace, Microsoft Teams, Zoom, Slack, and Twilio.

 Social networking